couzic/lenrix/README.md

    .state$ // Observable<{ counter: number, userName: string }>
 ```

-## Computed values
+### Computed values (synchronous)
-State should be normalized, derived data should be stored as computed values.
-In traditional redux, you would use selectors to compute values.
+State should be normalized, derived data should be declared as computed values.
+In traditional redux, you would probably use selectors for that.

-`lenrix` performs the most relevant reference equality checks to prevent unnecessary recomputation.
+`lenrix` performs reference equality checks to prevent unnecessary recomputation.

-### Synchronously computed values

 #### `compute()`
 ```ts